 Your account name appears under your profile picture and should reflect your account handle and industry.
 When people search Instagram for you, your account name is what will typically show up.

 With Instagram’s advertising program, you can create campaigns to attract users at all sales funnel stages as part of your Instagram marketing strategy.
-Instagram users have a high engagement rate with ads, and ad recall is 2.8 times higher on Instagram than on other social platforms.
+Instagram users have a high engagement rate with ads, as Instagram Reel ads alone have a reach of up to 11.6 percent of the global adult population.
 Learn more about advertising on Instagram here.

 To help ensure consistency, develop a set of branding guidelines for all of your promotional materials, including advertisements, internal documents and social media marketing.